To view, download, or print a copy of the guide here is the PDF file.

 Cargo Box Bikes

 Trailers can easily attach to your bike and don’t demand much change to your current set-up.
-It is not as easy to chat with your child while riding, but she will have good coverage from the elements and can nap easily.
+It is not as easy to chat with your child while riding, but they will have good coverage from the elements and can nap easily.
 There’s also lots of room for extra cargo.

 Take a test ride